YZAHMED/YZAHMED-Projects/README.md

 5. It follows a logical and sequential order of heading attributes,
 6. And has a concise and descriptive title.

+I have got less percentage due to some missing parts.

 Yaqoob Zahoor Ahmed.
 All Rights Reserved.
 2022